Read in 4 minutes

 You can verify if the Nginx is running properly by opening

-http://YOUR_IP in your browser of choice, and you should be able to see the default Nginx welcome page as shown below:
+http://YOUR_IP in your browser of choice, and you should see the default Nginx welcome page as shown in the image below:

 Manage the Nginx service with systemctl